salrashid123/go-grpc-bazel-docker/README.md

-# go with bazel with grpc with container
+# go with bazel with grpc with docker

 Deterministic container images for gRPC+golang [bazel](https://bazel.build/).